SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ```

 1. Our action is imported
 2. Action is registered.
-The first argument of `module.register` is our action class and the second is the `docker_parameter` that is specified in our action's manifest.
+The first argument of `module.register` is our action class and the second is the `slug` that is specified in our action's manifest.

 That's it!
 Now we have a module containing our action and ready to run !